 The Peruvian Culture in all its true sense or any country, in general, is not only a measure of all the beautiful places it’s surrounded with but rather the people, the locals, their faith, their history, their struggle, their culture and everything that comes in between.
-The arts, history, faiths, civilizations, beliefs, locations and food can be collectively regarded as the pillars of Peruvian culture
+The arts, history, faiths, civilizations, beliefs, locations and food can be collectively form the pillars of Peruvian cuclture.

-Today, we are going to be discussing one aspect of the Peruvian culture, the art of Peruvian gastronomy, the food in Peru.
+Today, we are going to discuss one aspect of the Peruvian culture, the art of Peruvian gastronomy, the food in Peru.

 The food in Peru is a splendid mix of Indulgence coming forth from various cultures of the ancient traditions in Peru which adds more to its beauty and makes it unique, delicious and interesting.